MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/sandboxes/live-sandboxes-creators.md

 ---
-title: Xbox Live sandboxes for Creators Program developers
+title: Using Xbox Live sandboxes, for Creators
 description: Publishing a game to a development sandbox, to work on changes to the title in an isolated environment. ms.date: 10/30/2017 ms.topic: article